-There is no charge to join an affiliate program; however, some promotion strategies will incur a cost if you choose to use them.
+There is no charge to join an affiliate program.
+However, some promotion strategies will cost if you choose to use them.
 For example, while your blog won’t cost you anything but your time, pay-per-click marketing, email campaigns, and social media ads will require an investment.

 Do You Need Qualifications To Be An Affiliate Marketer?

 Anyone can become an affiliate marketer, and there are no standard qualifications.

 However, knowing how to write a blog post, string a great review together, or do video are all a big plus because they mean you don’t have to pay for content in the beginning.
 Also, any existing marketing knowledge you have will be a great advantage to you.